I could eat tacos every day! Guacamole is one of the most important parts of the perfect taco - And SO EASY to make!

 How to pick perfect avocado.

-Here is detailed article complete with fantastic photos on how to pick the perfect avocado.
+Here is a detailed article complete with fantastic photos on how to pick the perfect avocado.

 Perfect Guacamole: The Basics